bufbuild/protovalidate/README.md

 ## Supported languages

-To start using Protovalidate in your projects, see the [developer quickstart][quickstart], [Protovalidate overview][protovalidate], or go directly to the repository for your language of choice:
+To start using Protovalidate in your projects, see the [developer quickstart][quickstart], [Protovalidate overview][protovalidate-overview], or go directly to the repository for your language of choice:

 - [`protovalidate-go`][pv-go] (Go)
 - [`protovalidate-java`][pv-java] (Java)